TheTimewaster/th-components-starter/README.md

 th-components-starter is a heavily opionated boilerplate for a Vue 3 component library.

-* ✌️ uses Vue 3
+* ✌️ uses Vue 3 with setup script syntax
-* 💪 exports typed props and events
+* 💪 exports typed props, slot props and events for components
+* 🛠 can be extended with utilities and composables
 * ✨ pre configured ESlint and Prettier
 * ⚡️ uses vite as dev server and build tool
-* 🧩 supports ES6 imports and fully tree shakable
+* 🧩 support for ES6 imports and fully tree shakable
 * 🎨 components use SCSS as CSS preprocessor

 ## How to start 🚀